The Boyle County Public Library is open to the public.

 The health and safety of our staff and patrons are our highest priority.
-We ask that all patrons please wear a mask while in the building, unless a medical condition prevents them from doing so.
 Library administrators are monitoring the situation pertaining to COVID-19 and will act in accordance with recommendations from state and local authorities.

 Patrons can access library materials via the online library collection or through In-person Browsing and Curbside Pickup.

 Curbside Pickup is available.
 This service is available during the library's normal operating hours.
 Orders can be placed by calling 859-238-7323 or emailing email@example.com.
 Items ordered before 12:00 Noon (when the library is open) will be available by the following business day.
 Visit the Curbside Pickup page for more information.

 Service to shut-ins has resumed on a monthly basis.
 This currently does not include any residential or day facilities.

-In-person Browsing is available Monday-Friday from 9:30 am-5:30 pm and Saturdays from 10:00 am-5:00 pm.
-Patrons are asked to wear a mask and maintain a social distance of 6' when possible while in the building.
-A limited number of patrons are permitted in the building at any given time.
-Reduced room capacity numbers are posted in each area.
-A new traffic flow has been established inside the building to help aid in social distancing.
-(When Boyle County is in the Red Zone, we encourage our patrons to utilize Curbside Pickup.)
-For more information about the new interior arrangement in the Library, watch our Welcome Back Tour video on our YouTube channel.
+In-person Browsing is available Monday, Wednesday, and Friday from 9:30 am-5:30 pm; Tuesday and Thursday from 9:30 am-8:00 pm; and Saturdays from 10:00 am-5:00 pm.
+Patrons are asked to wear a mask when recommended and maintain a social distance of 6' when possible while in the building.
+(When Boyle County is in the Red, we encourage our patrons to utilize Curbside Pickup.)

-The book drop is open 24-hours a day, seven days a week.
-Please return all materials to the outdoor book drop.
+The outdoor book drop is open 24-hours a day, seven days a week.
+Materials may be returned to either the outdoor or indoor book drop.

-All materials returned to the library will be treated with EPA / CDC approved cleaning protocol, quarantined and then cleaned again.
-The facility will undergo deep-cleaning prior to reopening.
+All materials returned to the library will be treated with EPA / CDC approved cleaning protocol.

 Wi-Fi is available for free in the library parking lot.
 The network is called PublicLibraryWireless and does not require a password to connect.